Lucide/REXPaint-manual/manual.md

 Images themselves do not store font information, instead remembering only what glyph/character index belongs at each position.
 This means you can dynamically change the size and/or appearance of an image by simply switching the font (`Ctrl-PgUp`/`PgDn` or `<`/`>`).

 ---
-By default, both the GUI and images use a standard 256-character code page 437 font.
+By default, both the GUI and images use a standard 256-character Code Page 437 font.
 REXPaint makes this same font available at several sizes (and changes #254 and #255 to radio boxes).
 You can edit these fonts (in the `data/fonts/` directory), and/or add new ones by creating a new `.png` bitmap and listing it in the `data/fonts/_config.xt` text file.
-Fonts do not require square glyphs (rectangles are okay), but both the GUI and Art font must use the same dimensions.\
+Fonts do not require square glyphs (rectangles are okay), but both the GUI and Art font must use the same glyph dimensions.\
-When creating a custom font you could even replace some or all of the glyphs/characters/symbols, though you should leave the GUI font unchanged so the interface appears as expected (notice how `_config.xt` defines the GUI and art fonts separately—they do not have to use the same font!).\
+When creating a custom font you could even replace some or all of the glyphs/characters/symbols, though you should leave the GUI font unchanged so the interface appears as expected (notice how `_config.xt` defines the GUI and art fonts separately—they do not have to use the same font!).
+Note that custom fonts always treat index 32 as a space, regardless of what the font bitmap contains there.\
+Although the default number of rows in a font bitmap is 16, and that is the largest number REXPaint will display at once, fonts with additional rows are supported, essentially allowing space for an "unlimited" number of glyphs in an image.
+Simply specify the proper number of rows available for the relevant art font in `_config.xt` and it will be loaded normally (16 columns is still a requirement), then you can use `PgUp`/`PgDn` or `Wheel` (with cursor in the glyph area) to see and use glyphs beyond #255.
+The mouse scrolling rate can be adjusted in `REXPaint.cfg` via `glyphScrollRowCount`.
+If any art fonts have more than 16 rows, the font window will display numbers at the top right indicating the number of rows currently above and below the current view.
+To make it easier to use large tilesets, by default right-clicking on an image glyph to select a glyph currently outside the viewable glyph window does not automatically scroll the view to show it unless you right-click on the same selected glyph a second time, though you can overide this behavior and have it always scroll immediately by setting `glyphSelectAlwaysAutoscrolls` in `REXPaint.cfg`.\
 One supported feature not used by the included fonts is alpha transparency.
 Font bitmaps are drawn as white on black, but know that using shades of gray will cause the foreground color to be semi-transparent to a degree equal to the shade of gray (e.g., pixels drawn using 128,128,128 gray will appear as 50% transparent).
 Also, even though they may only use two colors, bitmaps must be saved as 32-bit pngs (using 8-bit pngs will crash REXPaint).
 The font bitmap can use any background color, where REXPaint will automatically detect it by checking the upper leftmost pixel (at 0,0).
 By extension, if the character at the first position wants to use that pixel, REXPaint will not be able to automagically detect the background color; in this situation, you can override the background color key with a specific RGB color in `REXPaint.cfg` via `fontKeyColorOverride`.

 ---